opengovfoundation/hr-manual/markdown/manual.md

 ### Regular Meetings

+#### Daily Team Meeting
+Every morning, we meet for 15-20 minutes to discuss our priorities for the day.
+We do our best to meet in person.
+If you cannot attend in person, please notify the group and call in via Skype.
+This is the best time to bring up issues that have arisen over the past 24 hours and work together to anticipate upcoming issues.

 #### Weekly Priorities-Setting Meeting
 We meet once a week to go over our priorities for the week.
 We do our best to meet in person.
-If you cannot attend in person, please notify the group and call in via appear.in.
+If you cannot attend in person, please notify the group and call in via Skype.
 This is a good time to ask for help from the group and to make sure that we are all using our time wisely.

 #### Weekly Team Lunch
 * We have lunch together once a week, just for fun and to catch up.